 For Teesport and Cairnryan (for access to Northern Ireland and the Republic of Ireland) the A66 is a key access route, whose increasing traffic volumes will inhibit regional and international connectivity without interventions on the road network.
 East-west route connectivity is particularly critical for access to Teesport and Durham Tees Valley Airport, providing international connectivity and opening up logistics, freight, container market and aviation-related opportunities for businesses in the Tees Valley and to attract global investment.

-The continued growth of Manchester Airport as the UK's principal international gateway outside London offers the type of global connections that will become increasingly important for the wider Northern economy.57 By 2050, Manchester will need to provide a route network to a much wider range of global destinations and carry a similar number of local passengers (excluding connecting passengers) to long haul destinations as Heathrow does today to provide the underpinning support to economic transformation.
-By doing this it will improve the quality and efficiency of access to the North, reducing the costs and time constraints to business, as well as access for the local population, visitors and freight.58
+The continued growth of Manchester Airport as the UK's principal international gateway outside London offers the type of global connections that will become increasingly important for the wider Northern economy.56 By 2050, Manchester will need to provide a route network to a much wider range of global destinations and carry a similar number of local passengers (excluding connecting passengers) to long haul destinations as Heathrow does today to provide the underpinning support to transformational economic growth.
+By doing this it will improve the quality and efficiency of access to the North, reducing the costs and time constraints to business, as well as access for the local population, visitors and freight.57

 What does good look like in this respect?
-The Independent International Connectivity Report links growth in international destinations and thereby the global competitiveness of airports such as Manchester to the size of the population within 2 hours' travel time.
+The Independent International Connectivity Commission's Report links growth in international destinations and thereby the global competitiveness of airports such as Manchester to the size of the population within 2 hours' travel time.
 Better and more reliable connections between airports and IECs in the North that increase the size of their catchment areas, and where those catchment areas overlap increase the choice and resilience available to businesses and customers support that goal.
-The potential exists for TfN to model the catchment areas of particular IECs such as airports and use what good looks like in terms of acceptable journey times to highlight the prize.

 It is accepted that strategic gaps and performance issues affect the MRN that provides much of the wider access to the North's major airports.
-The M56 by which Manchester Airport and the related 'Airport City' Enterprise Zone connects to much of the wider MRN experiences flows of over 120,000 vehicles per day, and frequent congestion leading to delays.
-Future improvements are also likely necessary on the M60/Manchester North-Western Quadrant, which is not only part of the trans-Pennine corridor but also provides international connectivity to Manchester Airport and between ports in Liverpool, Humber, Salford and the North East, serving both passenger and freight traffic.
+The M56 by which Manchester Airport and the related 'Airport City' Enterprise Zone connects to much of the wider MRN experiences flows of over 120,000 vehicles per day, and frequent congestion leading to delays.58 Future improvements are also likely necessary on the M60/Manchester North-Western Quadrant, which is not only part of the trans-Pennine corridor but also provides international connectivity to Manchester Airport and between ports in Liverpool, Humber, Salford and the North East, serving both passenger and freight traffic.
 Currently, no trans-Pennine route offers direct access to the main international airport of the North.
 Newcastle Airport performs a vital role for the North East and Tees Valley both in terms of passengers and to a lesser extent freight given its distance from Manchester.
 The Independent Commission's report notes that to achieve its anticipated growth (and what the North needs for transformational growth) Newcastle will need improvements to the A696, associated junctions that connect it to the A1, as well as the A69 to expand its catchment area and provide reliable access.
 As mentioned in Chapter 6, the A1 Newcastle and Gateshead Western Bypass is one of the more congested parts of the North's major road network and RIS1 improvements are vital to this airport's role.